TrustlessLabsLtd/atomax-connector/README.md

 # Atomax Connector

 Javascript library that allows a web app to connect with the Atomax Wallet.
-Atomax Wallet is a mobile application, available for [iOS](https://itunes.apple.com/us/app/atomax-wallet-lite/id1415885195) and [Android](https://play.google.com/store/apps/details?id=com.atomax_wallet).
+Atomax Wallet is a mobile application, available for [iOS](https://itunes.apple.com/us/app/atomax-wallet-lite/id1415885195) and [Android](https://play.google.com/store/apps/details?id=com.atomax_wallet), and it is a crypto currency wallet.

 [![NPM](https://nodei.co/npm/atomax-connector.png)](https://nodei.co/npm/atomax-connector/)